Bolortsetseg Minjin: Fossil repatriation

 A fossil skeleton of the Tyrannosaurus-like dinosaur Tarbosaurus bataar went up for auction in 2012, making international headlines.
 Bolortsetseg recognized it as a Mongolian specimen and reported the auction to Mongolian authorities, helping them stop the dinosaur from falling into the hands of a private bidder.
 The case became known as United States v.
 One Tyrannosaurus Bataar Skeleton.
 The skeleton now resides at the Central Museum of Mongolian Dinosaurs in Ulaanbaatar.

 Since that time, she has assisted the United States and Mongolian governments with the repatriation of over 30 dinosaur specimens, all of which were taken illegally from Mongolia.

 Science Outreach

 Bolortsetseg has organized dinosaur-themed science workshops for children in Mongolia since 2009 through her nonprofit organization, the Institute for the Study of Mongolian Dinosaurs.
-In 2013, the American Museum of Natural History donated a moveable dinosaur museum to the organization.
+In 2013, the American Museum of Natural History donated a movable dinosaur museum to the organization.
 With the help of two crowdfunding campaigns and philanthropist Gerry Ohrstrom, she has taken the museum on two tours to students in rural areas of Mongolia.